svenzaimovic/announcer/README.md

 Please run `npm install` before running anything

 When everything is installedg run `node server.js` to run the server.
 The app will be available on [localhost:3000/](localhost:3000/)

+NOTE: If you are developing, use `npm run dev` instead. that rund nodemon which automatically refreshes the page when you save a file